-The Immune Deficiencies Foundation Australia (IDFA) is a not-for-profit health promotion charity raising awareness and caring for people who have Primary Immune Deficiencies (PIDs).
+The Immune Deficiencies Foundation Australia (IDFA) is a not-for-profit health promotion charity raising awareness and caring for people who have Primary (Genetic) and Secondary (due to chemotherapy and other treatments/ or autoimmune illness) Immune Deficiencies (PIDs).
 IDFA business details.

 IDFA was formed in 2005 with support from the IDF/KIDS foundation of New Zealand, which was founded in 1987.
 IDFA has Board representation on the International Patient Organisation for Primary Immunodeficiencies (IPOPI), is aligned with the Immune Deficiency Foundation of New Zealand (IDFNZ) and has the support of the Australasian Society of Clinical Immunology and Allergy (ASCIA).

 An Immune Deficiency is a disorder where the immune response (the body’s defence system) is reduced or absent.
 Primary Immune Deficiencies (PIDs) are caused by defects in the genes that control the immune system, so people with PID are born missing some or all of the parts of the immune system.
 PIDs are not related to AIDS, which is caused by a viral infection (HIV).
 While not contagious, these diseases are caused by genetic defects and can affect anyone, regardless of age or sex.
 The World Health Organisation recognizes more than 330 primary immunodeficiency diseases.

 There is no cure for the majority of PIDs.
 PIDs can be mild, severe and in some cases fatal.
 The main issue is increased susceptibility to infections affecting the sinuses, ears, lungs, bowel and skin.
 If not diagnosed early, these organs become permanently damaged.
 Even with treatment, the damage cannot be reversed.
 Many people with PID also have autoimmune conditions such arthritis, lupus and bowel disease.